giampaolo/psutil/docs/index.rst

      The **real**, **effective** and **saved** group ids of this process as a namedtuple.
 This is the same as
      `os.getresgid() <http://docs.python.org//library/os.html#os.getresgid>`__
-     but can be used for every process PID.
+     but can be used for any process PID.

      Availability: UNIX

   .. method:: terminal()

      The terminal associated with this process, if any, else ``None``.
-This is similar to "tty" command but can be used for every process PID.
+This is similar to "tty" command but can be used for any process PID.

      Availability: UNIX